projen/projen/docs/cdk8s.md

 To create/update the snapshot, developers are expected to execute the task `integ:NAME:deploy` with a kubectl configuration for their personal development environment, such as K3s, Microk8s, Kind, Rancher Desktop, or otherwise.
-This task will deploy the test app to their Kubernetes.
+This task will deploy the test app by applying it with kubectl.
 Upon successful deployment (i.e. the test passed), the snapshot will be captured and stored under a directory called `xxx.integ.snapshot` next to the test entrypoint.
 This directory should be committed to the repository.

 During builds (either local or within a workflow), the task `integ:NAME:assert`